Canine Companions for Independence: The dogs

 Canine Companions trains different types of working dogs: service dogs (e.g., mobility assistance dogs, service dogs for veterans with post-traumatic stress disorder), skilled companions trained to work with an adult or child with a disability under the guidance of a facilitator, hearing dogs for the deaf and hard-of-hearing, and dogs for "facility teams."
 Facility teams consist of a dog and a human partner, who is usually a rehabilitation specialist, educator, or medical specialist.
 These dogs carry most of the skills of service dogs as well as specialized skills for however the services of the dog will be incorporated into facility programs and services.

 Breeding and raising

 Canine Companions uses a breeding program to supply their dogs.
 They use Golden Retrievers and Labrador Retrievers, as well as crosses of the two breeds.

+Canine Companions also works with the Duke Puppy Kindergarten, part of the Duke Canine Cognition Center.